latanas/city-client/README.md

-# Fantasy Town Builder
+# Town Map Builder

-Web-app that allows you to design your own medieval fantasy town in isometric grid.
+Web-app that allows you to design custom town maps with different tile sets.
+For example modern town, medieval, etc.

 ## Development server